seveibar/docker-compose/README.md

-# docker-compose for nodejs
+# docker-compose-tool for nodejs

 *Note: This is still a very early stage project*

 This is a simple library for controlling docker-compose from node.
+The goal is to eventually provide access to all the commands of `docker-compose` from within NodeJS.

 This repo is based off the excellent [node-flowtype-boilerplate](https://github.com/jsynowiec/node-flowtype-boilerplate).